rkwai/book-ai-manager/chapters/11-execution-styles.md

 ---

-## Style 3: Org-Scale Platform (Stability, Cost, Security, Scale)
+## Style 3: Scaler (Efficiency, Reliability, Cost)

-**Goal**: *Make the platform safe, fast, and affordable at scale.*
+**Goal**: *Reduce cost and complexity while increasing reliability.
+Deliver to more without proportional increases in cost or risk.*

 ### From the Original Book

 Organizational Scale — Enjoys improving the technology team's organizational value.
-They are able to optimize a tech team and increase their output without incurring the cost of increased communication points.
+They are able to scale delivery by reducing complexity, improving reliability, and optimizing costs—delivering more with less.

 ### Typical Agent Portfolio